breadboard-bi/breadboard/bi_server/latest/readme.txt

-This content should work well on version 5.4.
+This content is tested on Pentaho BA Server 6.x.